-It is a highly unusual story and is told with great panache by Niall McDevitt.
-Directed by Sé Merry Doyle.
+This unique and informative film tells a highly unusual story and it is told with great panache by Niall McDevitt.
+It is Produced by Rosalind Scanlon.